JonahLeggett/ML_Algo_Options_Trading/README.md

 ## Technical requirements

-### Software Version Control (10 points)
+### Software Version Control

 - Repository [ML_Algo_Options_Trading](https://github.com/JonahLeggett/ML_Algo_Options_Trading.git) was created on GitHub.

--Our team made sure files were frequently committed to repository.
+- Our team made sure files were frequently committed to repository.

 - Commit messages with appropriate level of detail included with each commit.
-Moreover you can find well  commented code in our Jypyter Notebook with deeply analyses and explained results for technical user lacking an understanding
+Moreover you can find well  commented code in our Jypyter Notebook with analyses and explained results for user lacking a technical understanding

-- Repository organized, and relevant information and project files included.
+- Repository organized, relevant information about the project files included.

 ## Data Collection and Preparation (10 points)
 -----------------Data collected from CSV files, APIs, or databases by using Python or a Python library.
 (5 points)